 An HDF-EOS5 file contains information essential for NASA data access tools and services.
 Most software programs that can process standard HDF5 files can read an HDF-EOS5 file.
 However, it is difficult for a standard HDF5 call to interpret HDF-EOS5 geolocation or temporal information without further knowledge of the file structure.

-Certain open source tools and proprietary tools are available for use with VIIRS HDF-EOS5 products and are included in the following list:
+Certain open source tools and proprietary tools are available for use with VIIRS HDF-EOS5 products: